pranabekka/pranabekka.github.io/content/drafts/soupault-intro-old.md

 ## Learn more

-If you want to see more options to set up your website, have a look at the official blog quickstart, as well as the reference manual.
+If you want to see more options to set up a blog, have a look at the official blog quickstart, as well as the reference manual.